lmanzanillas/DRASTIC/README.md

 # Tutorials
 Two notebook tutorials can be found in [CERN box](https://cernbox.cern.ch/s/MNmZZNhBEWaZtaG).
 # Usage
-To use the software you need ot make available in your workspace Julia, which is available at lxplus, cc in2p3, etc Once you have Julia available, you can simple install the DRASTIC package by doing inside julia If you need to install julia in your computer you can check here: [install julia](https://julialang.org/downloads/platform/)
+To use the software you need to make available in your workspace Julia, which is available at lxplus, cc in2p3, etc Once you have Julia available, you can simple install the DRASTIC package by doing inside julia If you need to install julia in your computer you can check here: [install julia](https://julialang.org/downloads/platform/)
 ```python